On the finite element approximation of a semicoercive Stokes variational inequality arising in glaciology: Equivalence of formulations

 The converse statement is deduced by means of the integration by parts formula \eqref{eq:int-by-parts} and the use of the fundamental lemma of calculus of variations with adequate test functions.
-See the examples in the first sections of \cite{glowinski1981,haslinger1996} for similar derivations. \end{proof}
+The examples in \cite{glowinski1981,haslinger1996} contain similar derivations. \end{proof}

-For the next step, we need to use the inf-sup condition \eqref{eq:inf-sup-VbQ} between a velocity and the pressure space.
+For the next step, we need to use the inf-sup condition \eqref{eq:inf-sup-VbQ} between the velocity and the pressure spaces.

-\begin{lemma} Given a solution $(\bu,p)\in K\times Q$ of the variational inequality \eqref{eq:vi-continuous}, the velocity field is then divergence free, i.e.~$\bu\in \Ko$ and is a minimiser of the functional $\Jc:\Ko\to \RR$ defined in \eqref{eq:Jc-functional}.
+\begin{lemma} Given a solution $(\bu,p)\in K\times Q$ of the variational inequality \eqref{eq:vi-continuous}, the velocity field is then divergence free, i.e.~$\bu\in \Ko$, and is a minimiser of the functional $\Jc:\Ko\to \RR$ defined in \eqref{eq:Jc-functional}.
 Conversely, if $\bu\in \Ko$ minimises $\Jc:\Ko\to \RR$, then there is a unique $p\in Q$ such that $(\bu,p)\in K\times Q$ solves \eqref{eq:vi-continuous}. \end{lemma}

 \begin{proof} For the first part of the Lemma, for a test function $\bv\in \Ko$, the variational inequality \eqref{eq:vi-continuous} can be written as